OptimizeDataSecurity/StudentLabSystemReconfigure/README.md

 <h1>Student Lab - Server & Desktop  Reconfiguration</h1>

 <h2>Description</h2>
-With a comprehensive skill set spanning Active Directory administration, cyber threat monitoring, and vulnerability management, I seamlessly orchestrated the setup of a cutting-edge computer lab for educational workshops.
+With a comprehensive skill set spanning across Active Directory administration, and various User System Applications, I seamlessly coordinated & managed the setup/reconfiguration of our Student Computer lab for educational workshops.
 Leveraging advanced PowerShell Automation techniques, I ensured the integration of Active Directory, guaranteeing seamless user authentication and efficient group policy management.
 Demonstrating my networking expertise in TCP/IP, I established a robust foundation with impeccable installation, configuration, and maintenance of DHCP and DNS systems.
 Mastery in server environments, including Server 2016/19, Mac OSX, Office 365, and Windows 10/11, translated into an expertly managed ecosystem, complemented by award-winning customer service and incident management.
 I further performed hardware setup, diagnosis, and upgrade proficiency, including network systems installation and oversight of the system and network security.
 Application installation, service desk support through a ticket system, and technical troubleshooting added to the holistic approach, creating a comprehensive and well-rounded learning environment.
 The incorporation of cloud computing, networking, and security, along with expertise in virtual private network configuration, VMWare, and Hyper-V configuration, is on the horizon for this Lab to enhance the lab's capabilities.
 A commitment to staying at the forefront of the IT landscape ensures the lab reflects the latest industry trends, providing students with a secure and dynamic learning environment.
 <br />

 <h2>Environments Used </h2>